 Real Life.
 It is essential to understand that a team is only complete when they are doing it for the good of the whole and not just for their own.
 Knowing when to stand up and when to sit down will help everyone attain the common goal.

 20. Have fun.

-We play ML to have fun.
+We play Mobile Legends to have fun.
 All other benefits are just extra.

-Mobile Legends show some aspects of life, but it will never be as good as life itself.
-Games are highly addictive and can take over other areas of your life.
-Remember that too much of a good thing is bad.
+Mobile Legends show some aspects of life, but they will never be as good as life itself.

 When playing, I often estimate the duration of the game.
-It can be as fast as less than 10mins or can be as long as more than 30mins.
-I always keep in mind not to waste too much playing.
+It can be as fast as less than 10mins or as long as more than 30mins.
+I always keep in mind to spend less time playing.

 Art imitates life.
 And there are many ways where we can compare real life with the things we do.
 We need to learn how to slow down and observe.
 And maybe, just maybe, we can learn a lesson or two.